EarthScope/rover/docs/commands.md

 ### Download

     rover download url [path]

     rover download file [path]

-`Rover download` downloads a single request, typically for a day, from a URL to a given path.
+`rover download` downloads a single request, typically for a day, from a URL to a given path.
 File arguments are sent as POST to the URL set in the `dataselect-url` configuration parameter.
 Requested data are downloaded to the path argument, ingested and indexed to the local repository.
 If no path is given, than a temporary file is created and deleted after use.

-Rover will treat an input argument as an URL if it contains the characters "://".
+ROVER will treat an input argument as an URL if it contains the characters "://".
 The URL argument must be for a Data Select service, and can not request data that spans multiple calendar days. `rover retrieve` generates workers that call `rover download` in the terminal.

 `download` is the main low-level task called in the processing pipeline.
 Each instances of download calls ingest and index as long as they are configured as true.
 To reduce the quantity of unhelpful logs generated when a pipeline is running, empty logs are automatically deleted on exit.